melissadiep94/covid19-project/README.md

 ![alt text](https://github.com/melissadiep94/covid19-project/blob/main/Images/CDC_hosp_and_num_cases_NJ_June%202021.png?raw=true)

 ### II.
 USAfacts Data
+1. We wanted to further prove any hypothesis made with population vs June 21 cases by comparing population to the total cumulative cases by NJ county.
+2. We found the total cumulative cases for all states as of 7-15-21 in CSV format from USAfacts.
+3. We cleaned the data by filtering for just NJ cases, and dropped all fields except for the County name, County_Num, and cases as of 7-15-21.
+Most of the other columns represented # of cases as of a different date.
+4. We created a bar graph to show the population size by county and # of cases as of 7-15-21 and ordered the values descending from largest to smallest population size.

 ### III.
 Population Data
 1. We sourced Census API which includes the total population size by county as of 2019.
 This was the most up to date free data available.